UNM-CARC/bsp_prototype/README.md

 ## simple.pbs

-Submits a batch job for 4 nodes, (default), to run data_gen.py, which then in turn runs gather.sh after completion of multiple app_gen runs using mpi.
+Submits a batch job for 4 nodes, (default), to run data\_gen.py, which then in turn runs gather.sh after completion of multiple app\_gen runs using mpi.

+## sprng5

+### If SPRNG 5 is not already installed on the local system, you may install it by the following command:

+cd sprng5 && source installSprng

+### To remove local installation:

+cd sprng5 && source removeSprng